 - Policy priorities for safeguarding students in HE;

 - Campus culture and strategies for prevention - awareness campaigns, training and specialist staff, and tackling online harassment;

-- Reviewing the disciplinary process - increasing reporting rates, speed and transparency in dealing with incidents, and supporting victims and alleged perpetrators;
+- Reviewing the disciplinary process - interactions between victims and alleged perpetrators, increasing reporting rates, and speed and transparency in dealing with incidents;

 - Responding to student complaints;

-- A collaborative approach to tackling sexual violence and harassment - developing partnerships, coordinating investigations and creating a joined-up process for students; and
+- A collaborative approach to tackling sexual violence and harassment - developing partnerships, coordinating investigations, and consistent self-assessment frameworks; and

 - Next steps for improving the HE sector’s approach to sexual harassment.